LogoLogo

 Next Steps

-If you've kicked the tires with the Quickstart guide you've seen how Garden lets you spin up production-like environments for development, testing, and CI—with blazing fast caching.
+If you've kicked the tires with the you've seen how Garden lets you spin up production-like environments for development, testing, and CI—with blazing fast caching.

 Now is the time to set up Garden for your own project to get these benefits and more.